kirillzyusko/react-native-keyboard-controller/docs/docs/troubleshooting.md

 offset c01000) (facebook::react::ShadowTree::tryCommit const at line 2612 within split_config.arm64_v8a.apk
 ```

-To fix this problem you have two ways to fix it:
+You have two ways to fix this problem:

-- enable `allowRecursiveCommitsWithSynchronousMountOnAndroid` feature flag (TODO: put more links on how to do that)
+- enable `allowRecursiveCommitsWithSynchronousMountOnAndroid` feature flag (see [react-native-reanimated#6418](https://github.com/software-mansion/react-native-reanimated/issues/6418#issuecomment-2296107100) and [react-native-keyboard-controller](https://github.com/kirillzyusko/react-native-keyboard-controller/issues/687))
 - upgrade to `react-native@0.77+` (starting from this version this flag is enabled by default).